creativity, curiosity, and community

 Mentorship for personal development and technical skills.

 Seminars and Story Hours by companies and other organizations.

 Field Trips for schools including tours and hands-on classes on mechanics, circuits, and others.

-Event Spaces for corporate and social organizations.
+Event Spaces for organizations and groups of individuals.

 Who is involved?